Yusei Kikuchi has dominant showing as Mariners rally past Brewers

 On Tap

 The Mariners will host the Arizona Diamondbacks at the Peoria Sports Complex for a Monday afternoon game.
 After pitching in simulated games on the back fields, left-hander James Paxton will make his first Cactus League start of the spring.
 Also scheduled to pitch for the Mariners are left-hander Anthony Misiewicz and right-handers Yohan Ramirez, J.T.
 Chargois and Gerson Bautista.
 Arizona will start right-hander Taylor Widener.
 First pitch is set for 1:10 p.m.
 The game will not be televised.
-There will be a live radio broadcast on mariners.com and ESPN 710-AM
+There will be a radio broadcast on mariners.com and ESPN 710-AM

 Video highlights